Resources

 BOOK: A beautifully illustrated read for adults and children about love and loss which explains why it's ok to be sad sometimes.

-Ginny Perkins & Leon Morris, Remembering Mum
+Remembering Mum by Ginny Perkins & Leon Morris

 Waterbugs and Dragonflies by Doris Stickney

-BOOK: This little book will help you find the right words...a caring thought...a comforting reflection to communicate compassion in extraordinary ways for bereaved children.
+FACTUAL: This little book will help you find the right words...a caring thought...a comforting reflection to communicate compassion in extraordinary ways for bereaved children.

-Britta Teckentrupp, The Memory Tree
+The Memory Tree by Britta Teckentrupp

-BOOK: A beautiful and heartfelt picture book to help children celebrate the memories left behind when a loved one dies.
+NOVEL/STORY: A beautiful and heartfelt picture book to help children celebrate the memories left behind when a loved one dies.

 Granpa by John Burningham

-BOOK: An illustrated book to help and support children with grief.
+NOVEL/STORY: An illustrated book to help and support children with grief.

 Badger’s Parting Gifts by Susan Varley

-BOOK: A helpful reading guide from Child Bereavement UK that provides tips for reading Badger’s Parting Gifts with children and helping them better understand grief.
+NOVEL/STORY: A helpful reading guide from Child Bereavement UK that provides tips for reading Badger’s Parting Gifts with children and helping them better understand grief.

 In the Springtime of the Year by Susan Hill

-BOOK: Susan Hill's book is a true account of a lyrical exploration of love and loss and grief and mourning.
+REFLECTION: Susan Hill's book is a true account of a lyrical exploration of love and loss and grief and mourning.

 The Cremation Society of Great Britain

-WEBSITE: Organisation committed to best practice and promotion of cremation
+WEBSITE: Organisation committed to best practice and promotion of cremation.

 Suicide Bereavement UK Training

-A death in the lives of
+A Death in the Lives Of

-FILM: 20 minute film shows a group of young people aged 13-16, from a range of backgrounds talking about the kind of support they needed to help them cope with bereavement.
+ARTS/THEATRE (FACTUAL FILM): 20 minute film shows a group of young people aged 13-16, from a range of backgrounds talking about the kind of support they needed to help them cope with bereavement.

 The Boys Are Back in Town by Simon Carr

-BOOK: A father bringing up boys after the death of his wife
+BIOGRAPHY/AUTOBIOGRAPHY: A father bringing up boys after the death of his wife.

-Anna Blundy, Every Time We Say Goodbye
+Every Time We Say Goodbye by Anna Blundy

-BOOK: Anna Blundy's book is an honest account of her personal experience of losing her father.
+BIOGRAPHY/AUTOBIOGRAPHY: Anna Blundy's book is an honest account of her personal experience of losing her father.

-Blake Morrison, And When Did You Last See Your Father?
+And When Did You Last See Your Father? by Blake Morrison

-BOOK: Blake Morrison's book is a portrait of family life, father-son relationships and bereavement.
+BIOGRAPHY/AUTOBIOGRAPHY: Blake Morrison's book is a portrait of family life, father-son relationships and bereavement.

 Living on the Seabed by Lindsay Nicholson

-BOOK: Lindsay Nicholson looks at the grieving process and offers a roadmap to help all of us navigate a path none of us chooses but all of us must walk.
+BIOGRAPHY/AUTOBIOGRAPHY: Lindsay Nicholson looks at the grieving process and offers a roadmap to help all of us navigate a path none of us chooses but all of us must walk.

 Leaving a Legacy and - Reducing Your Tax Liability

-Leaving a part or your entire estate to a charity can reduce, and in some situations, eliminate your Inheritance Tax liability.
+Leaving a legacy including a part or your entire estate to a charity can reduce, and in some situations, eliminate your Inheritance Tax liability.

 How to - Hold Your Own Memorial

-If you can’t attend a funeral or have chosen not to do so you may want to hold your own memorial service for the person you have lost.
+If you have been bereaved and you can’t attend a funeral or have chosen not to do so you may want to hold your own memorial service for the person you have lost.

-Learning Disabilities - and Bereavement
+Learning Disabilities - and Bereavement Support

 This briefing is produced by Brake, the road safety charity.
-It aims to raise awareness of how people with learning disabilities experience grief, and provides advice on how to support them.
+It aims to raise awareness of how people with learning disabilities experience grief, and provides advice on how to offer them bereavement support.

-Young People and - Traumatic Bereavement
+Young People and - Traumatic Grief and Bereavement

 Dr Marianne Trent, a Clinical Psychologist and Author of 'The Grief Collective', talks about mourning and letting other people know you are bereaved.
+She also explains the AtaLoss Remembering Someone badge which we think makes a good gift for a bereaved friend.

-How to Cope - with a Tragedy
+How to Cope with a - Tragedy & Complicated Grief

 Every death brings its own trauma to survivors.
-However, when someone is suddenly killed in an accident or murdered, the stress levels rise considerably for those left behind.
+However, when someone is suddenly killed in an accident or murdered, the stress levels rise considerably for those left behind and this can cause what is known as complicated grief.

-Traumatic Bereavement
+Traumatic Grief & - Bereavement Support

 Trauma refers to the way that some distressing events are so extreme or shocking that they overwhelm a person’s ability to cope, resulting in lasting negative impact.
+This article contains information to help you understand and respond to people with traumatic grief.

-What Is Effective Bereavement Support?
+What Is Effective - Bereavement Support?

-Autism and - Bereavement
+Autistic People and - Bereavement

-There is not a great deal of research on how people with autism deal with bereavement.
+There is not a great deal of research on how autistic people deal with bereavement.
 However there is useful advice available that can help us support anyone with autism, whatever their age.

-Registering the death of someone is the official record that their life has ended and is the formal government record of that fact.
+Need to know what to do when someone dies regarding registering the death?
+The death certificate is the official record that their life has ended and is the formal government record of that fact.
+We’ll explain how to proceed.

-Funerals: How to Plan One
+Funerals - How to Plan One

 Our guide on how to plan a funeral.
 A funeral is an opportunity to create a special tribute to your loved one and whilst painful, can also be memorable and a positive experience.

-Protecting Against Identity Fraud
+Protecting Against Identity Fraud - What to do When Someone Dies

-Government Advice When Someone Dies
+Government Advice - What to do When Someone Dies

-There’s a lot of Government advice to help and support you when someone dies.
+Do you need to know what to do when someone dies?
+There’s a lot of Government advice to help and support you during this difficult time.
 This article explains more.

-Five Tips for Supporting a Grieving Young Person
+Five Tips for Supporting - a Grieving Young Person

 Here are five tips for supporting young people who are bereaved.